Ward Bond

 Wardell Edwin Bond (April 9, 1903 – November 5, 1960) was an American character actor who appeared in more than 200 films and starred in the NBC television series Wagon Train from 1957 to 1960.
-Among his best-remembered roles are Bert the cop in Frank Capra's It's a Wonderful Life (1946) and Captain Clayton in John Ford's The Searchers (1956).
-As a character actor, Bond frequently played cowboys, cops, or soldiers.
+Among his best-remembered film roles are Bert the cop in Frank Capra's It's a Wonderful Life (1946) and Captain Clayton in John Ford's The Searchers (1956).

 Early life

 Bond was born in Benkelman in Dundy County, Nebraska.
 The Bond family, John W., Mabel L., and sister Bernice, lived in Benkelman until 1919, when they moved to Denver, Colorado, where Bond graduated from East High School.

 Bond attended the Colorado School of Mines and then attended the University of Southern California and played football on the same team with future USC coach Jess Hill.
 At 6'2" and 195 pounds, Bond was a starting lineman on USC's first national-championship team in 1928.
 He graduated from USC in 1931 with a bachelor of science degree in engineering.